conductor-oss/conductor/docs/docs/configuration/systask.md

   }
 }
 ```

+### Decision (Deprecated)

+`DECISION` task type has been **deprecated** and replaced with the `SWITCH` task type.
+Switch task type is identical to how Decision tasks works except for the following differences:

+`DECISION` task type used to take two parameters
+1. `caseExpression` : If present, this takes precedence and will be evaluated as a Javascript expression
+2. `caseValueParam` : If `caseExpression` param is null or empty, case value param will be used to determine the decision branch

+`SWITCH` works with the `evaluatorType` and `expression` params as a replacement to the above.
+For details refer to the `SWITCH` task documentation

 ## Event
 Event task provides ability to publish an event (message) to either Conductor or an external eventing system like SQS.
 Event tasks are useful for creating event based dependencies for workflows and tasks.